n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger.md

 You can add multiple **Trigger Rules** to run the node on different schedules.

-Refer to the sections below for more detail on configuring each **Trigger Interval**
+Refer to the sections below for more detail on configuring each **Trigger Interval**.
+Refer to [Templates and examples](#templates-and-examples) for further examples.

 ### Seconds trigger interval